airfranceklm/ng-lazy-image/README.md

 [![NPM](https://nodei.co/npm/angular-lazy-image.png?stars=true)](https://nodei.co/npm/angular-lazy-image/)

 # Angular Lazy Image directive
 > Directive for loading responsive/ adaptive image when parent container (which is preventing reflow) is in viewport.
-Available as bower component for your project.
+Available as bower and npm component for your project.
 JavaScript only component.

 ## Demo
 [Demonstration component](http://afklm.github.io/ng-lazy-image/)